ocefpaf/python4oceanographers/content/2013-06-24-Plotting_AVISO_tracks.md

 The [kmz](http://en.wikipedia.org/wiki/Keyhole_Markup_Language) format is just a compressed kml.
 So it is straight forward to unzip it and read its information with a simple python script.
-First we will need to import zipfile and a kml parser
+First we will need to `import zipfile` and a `KML` parser,

 {% notebook AVISO_tracks.ipynb cells[1:2] %}